lfost42/BrailleOrder/README.md

 # BrailleSort

-Arranges ASCII-Braille symbols into braille order for the transcription of the Special Symbols Page as required by the Braille Authority of North America.
+Formats ASCII-Braille symbols into braille order for proper transcription of the Special Symbols Page as required by the Braille Authority of North America.

 ![My App](./app.png)